 As far as restaurants, bars, and nightlife go, both have incredible fine dining experiences and plenty of options, and the apres-ski scenes at both resorts are phenomenal.
 After you’ve skied all day on world-class runs, it’s hard not to enjoy an app or drink with family and friends next to a crackling fire, wherever you are.

 We covered this a bit earlier in the FAQ section, but we’ll go into a little more detail about the price differences between Aspen and Vail here.

-Food and Entertainment: According to one calculation, restaurants and entertainment tend to be about 16.8% more in Aspen than Vail, while the cost of groceries is about 1% less in Aspen.
+Food and Entertainment: According to one calculation, restaurants and entertainment tend to be about 16.8% more in Aspen than Vail, and the cost of groceries is about 6% more in Aspen as well.